 If you visit, wear comfortable walking shoes.
 Due to its coastal location, it’s always a good idea to dress in layers.
 In the middle of the summer, it exceeds 100 degrees.

 Be sure to bring water and sunscreen, particularly if you plan to hit the trail.
-From a trail safety perspective, remember that you could encounter ticks, rattlesnakes and poison oak along the trail, so be alert with small children and dogs.
+From a trail safety perspective, remember that you could encounter ticks, rattlesnakes, and poison oak along the route, so be alert with small children and dogs.